Code-Institute-Submissions/dkeddie-MS2/README.md

 **[W3C Markup Validator](https://validator.w3.org/) - [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdkeddie.github.io%2FMS2%2F)**

-The following errors were raised on the validator:-
+The following errors were raised on the validator on first pass:-

 ![HTML Validator Errors](README-attachments/ValidatorErrors.jpg "HTML Validator Errors")

 These errors were associated with the blank headings / fields which will be populated once the Javascript app has run, following the input of the user information and full load of the page.

 In order to overcome this issue, a non-breaking space, *"&nbsp"*, has been added to the headings as a temporary input until the Javasript runs, and a placeholder image has been used for the 'src' attribute (from [Placeholder.com](https://placeholder.com/)).

+**There are now no errors remaining on the HTML validator**

 <br>